George Floyd protests in Chicago: June 1

-CPS grab-and-go meal sites, which were started in April as response to the COVID-19 pandemic, were closed on Monday the 1st but scheduled meal delivery will continue.
+CPS grab-and-go meal sites, which were started in April as response to the COVID-19 pandemic, were closed on Monday the 1st but scheduled meal delivery continued.
 Additionally, all Illinois community-based COVID-19 testing sites were closed on June 1.
 Also that morning, all exit ramps for the I-90/94 from 18th Street to Division Street were shut down until further notice.

 At a press conference on Monday morning, Mayor Lightfoot denied that the city prioritized protecting the Loop over neighborhoods on the South and West Side over the weekend.
 "There is no way, no way, we would ever let any neighborhood receive more resources and protection than any others.
 Ever," Lightfoot stated.
 "That certainly didn’t happen over the course of the weekend...We did not stand by and let the South and West Sides burn as some are propagating."
 The city had shut down most access to Chicago's downtown the previous day after protesters burnt and looted businesses in the Loop.
 As a result of the measures, looters took to South and West Side neighborhoods.
 Chicago authorities were stationed across the city but were overwhelmed, Lightfoot said.
 The city's authorities had apparently received 65,000 calls in a 24-hour period.
 "The fact is, the violence that we saw and the looting we saw spread like a wildfire," she added.
 Police Superintendent Brown stated that 699 looting arrests were made on the 31st, and that at least 132 officers were injured on Sunday.